 Relax by the fireplace and experience the fine cuisine in the Dining Room at the Stockade Inn.
 Our elegant, yet comfortable fine dining restaurant specializes in American cuisine with Tuscan influences.
 Be it for an intimate dinner or business meeting the dining room is the ideal place for an unforgettable experience.View Restaurant Photos

 Relax and enjoy our newly redecorated lounge.
 Our Lounge Menu proudly features gourmet lounge fare, martinis, dessert, coffee, and glass wine selections to enjoy at your leisure.
 Visit our Lounge to enjoy an excellent meal in a setting that will make you feel like you're in a different world.
-The Lounge offers live jazz every Wednesday from 6 to 9 PM and Thursday from 7 to 10 PM.
-We also offer Happy Hour Specials Tuesday through Friday from 4 to 6 PM.
+The Lounge offers live jazz every Thursday and Friday from 7 to 10 PM.

 View Lounge Photos

-String bass.
-Musician for over 50 years, playing string bass for weddings, banquets, proms with musicians from the area and out of town.
-Led a 15 piece big band.
+Musicians from the area and out of town.
+Lead a 15 piece big band.
 Dino played for the BiCentenial Dance in 1976 with Peter Duchin Orchestra, did summer work with the Sammy Kaye Orchestra, and also many Lake George establishments.

 The Stockade Inn is located at the corner of Union and Church Streets in the historic Stockade District of Schenectady, New York.